Commercial and Farm Trucks

-Applicants will be sent a renewal letter, if they have less than 250 vehicles in their fleet.
-This letter will contain the PIN for renewal and specific instructions for the distance reporting period.
+Applicants will be sent a renewal reminder via email, if they have less than 250 vehicles in their fleet.
+The email will contain the PIN for renewal and specific instructions for the distance reporting period.
 Trailer fleets are no longer sent renewal notices or letters as they are permanent registration.

 All distances accrued during the reporting period shown in the renewal letter must be reported on the renewal application or using the web service to renew.

 Replacement plates may be ordered using the renewal process.
 You may also purchase Special Hauling Vehicle Permits (SHV) for the next registration year during renewal.

 Applicants are advised to check any information listed on the renewal and make corrections where corrections can be made.
 Please check any listing of a Fuel Tax number, Interstate Commerce Commission number, Illinois Commerce Commission number, Corporation number or Driver's License number.
 These should be for the registrant, not whom you may be leased to.
 Corporations will not have Driver's License numbers.
 Please enter a special mailing address in its entirety, if necessary.
 Proper USDOT # verification for each vehicle will be necessary.

 Address changes or vehicle information changes may not be made using the web renewal service.
 Corrections to distance entry or weight group activation may be reset by contacting the Commercial & Farm Truck Division.
 You may stop and start the renewal process on the web site at any time until an invoice has been calculated.
 Once the invoice has been calculated you may only obtain a copy of the invoice as no other activity is allowed.